cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 _Figure: Tail latencies shrink due to bounded preemption latency and spatial masking during LC bursts._

 Without partitioning, sharing systems are unable to limit tail latencies.
 These diverge on MPS, priority, [REEF](https://www.usenix.org/conference/nsdi23/presentation/wu), and [Orion](https://doi.org/10.1145/3627703.3629578).
-Temporal partitioning systems are able to limit this to some extent and perform better.
-LithOS effectively limits latencies close to the isolated execution of MPS limits and is the only system that meets all SLOs.
-Specifically, LithOS reduces tail latencies 13× compared to MPS and 12× compared to [Orion](https://doi.org/10.1145/3627703.3629578).
+Temporal partitioning systems limit this to some extent.
+LithOS keeps latencies close to isolated execution and is the only system that meets all SLOs.
+Specifically, LithOS reduces tail latencies 13× vs. MPS and 12× vs. [Orion](https://doi.org/10.1145/3627703.3629578).

 Why do tails shrink?
 Two reasons:

-- Bounded preemption latency from slicing: LC work is never stuck behind a multi-millisecond kernel.
+- Bounded preemption latency from slicing: LC work isn’t stuck behind multi-millisecond kernels.
-- Spatial masking during LC bursts: LC kernels run on a clean subset of TPCs, reducing queueing and cache pollution from neighbors.
+- Spatial masking during LC bursts: LC kernels run on a clean subset of TPCs, reducing queueing and cache pollution.

-These mechanisms act conservatively.
-If a kernel cannot be sliced safely, or a mask would cause correctness issues, LithOS falls back to temporal sharing while maintaining admission control.
+If a kernel cannot be sliced safely or a mask is risky, LithOS falls back to temporal sharing while keeping admission control.

 ## Methodological notes

-We evaluate steady-state behavior (minutes) rather than transient micro-benchmarks.
-All curves are averaged over multiple runs with confidence bands; we pin CUDA driver and runtime versions across systems for fairness.
-Results focus on relative deltas---exact numbers vary across GPUs and driver releases---but the qualitative trends are robust: combining just-in-time scheduling with sub-millisecond slicing and fine-grained spatial partitioning consistently improves the latency--throughput trade-off.
+We evaluate steady state (minutes), average across runs with confidence bands, and pin CUDA versions for fairness.
+Results focus on relative deltas; trends are robust: just-in-time scheduling plus sub-millisecond slicing and fine-grained spatial partitioning improves the latency–throughput trade-off.

 # Limitations and what we don’t (yet) do

 Like any OS, LithOS makes trade-offs:
 - Cooperative/persistent kernels constrain slicing.
-- Collectives and multi-GPU jobs introduce global barriers outside a single device's purview.
-LithOS preserves local ordering but cannot eliminate cross-device tail amplification.
+- Collectives and multi-GPU jobs can amplify tails across devices; LithOS can’t remove global barriers.
-- Device memory is not oversubscribed or paged; if you need more than fits, you still need model parallelism or activation checkpointing at the framework level.
+- No device-memory paging; use model parallelism/checkpointing when memory-bound.
-- Hard security isolation (e.g., side-channel resistance) is out of scope.
-For tenants with strong isolation needs, run LithOS within fixed MIG partitions.
+- Hard security isolation is out of scope; use MIG for that, with LithOS inside.
-- Not all CUDA features are equal: certain launch attributes and emerging features may change how masks are applied.
-LithOS tracks stable APIs and degrades gracefully when unsure.
+- Some CUDA features may affect masking; we track stable APIs and degrade gracefully.

-Despite these, the common path---DL training loops and inference graphs---benefits without code changes.
+Despite these, the common path—DL training loops and inference graphs—benefits without code changes.

 # Conclusion

-LithOS treats the GPU like what it has effectively become in modern ML
-services: a shared, precious compute fabric that deserves an operating system.
-By interposing at the CUDA boundary, learning how long tasks actually take, slicing kernels to bound preemption latency, and masking TPCs to stack tenants safely, LithOS delivers the utilization of MPS with the isolation of MIG---without the rigidity of static partitions.
+LithOS treats the GPU as a shared compute fabric that deserves an operating system.
+By interposing at the CUDA boundary, learning task times, slicing to bound preemption, and masking TPCs to stack tenants, LithOS delivers MPS-like utilization with MIG-like isolation—without rigid partitions.

-For practitioners, the upshot is simple:
+For practitioners:

-- If you run latency-critical inference alongside background jobs, you can claw back utilization while keeping tail latencies in check.
+- Run LC inference next to background jobs and claw back utilization while keeping tails in check.
-- If you’re consolidating many small or bursty jobs onto fat GPUs, you can spatially stack them at TPC granularity and let LithOS reshape allocations as load shifts.
+- Consolidate many small/bursty jobs by stacking at TPC granularity; LithOS reshapes shares as load shifts.
-- If your workloads evolve over time, you don’t need per-model profiling---LithOS learns online and adapts.
+- Skip per-model profiling—LithOS learns online and adapts.

-We think this is the right abstraction boundary for the next generation of ML
+We believe this is the right abstraction boundary for the next generation of ML infrastructure: a GPU OS that balances policy with performance, without changing CUDA code.
-infrastructure: a GPU OS that balances policy and performance, without changing how you write CUDA code.
-The detailed paper dives deeper into mechanisms and proofs; this post aimed to give you a feel for why these pieces matter and how they fit together in a real system.